yveskalume/gif-app/README.md

 ```

 # Challenge and difficulties encountered
-- In order to make the loading a bit smoother, I had to add pagination on the data coming from the local database, but this led me to rethink my architecture in order to keep things simple.
+- In order to make the loading a bit smoother, I had to add pagination on the data coming from the Room database, but this led me to rethink my architecture in order to keep things simple.
 I had to remove the Mavericks viewmodels and I get the paginated data directly as viewmodel properties instead of going through a sealed class for example

 ## Find this repository useful? :heart: